phgilde/funk/README.md

 # funk
 Interpreter for a subset of the Haskell language.
-Note that this project is in an early experimental phase
+Note that this project is in an early experimental phase.
+It is based on the type inference code of https://github.com/sdiehl/write-you-a-haskell

 ## Function definition and application
 Functions can be defined by lambda abstraction over the arguments.